andreireitz/ng-contenteditable/README.md

 Due to the experimental nature of this extension, it is __strongly__ advised to use the [Foxy](https://getfirefox.com) browser!

 Results with other browsers may vary, due to funky implementations for range selection in browsers than don't do things sensibly or as expected (Chrome, quite often).
 If you want to lose your sanity, go ahead and implement support for IE - although things should be good to go in IE 10 (not tested).
+Wider support is planned.

 #Directives#